Cjoshua2/ECommerce.Web.CleanArchitecture/README.md

 # ECommerce

-A self ecommerce project implemented using Clean Architecture with CQRS pattern
+A self ecommerce project implemented using Clean Architecture with CQRS pattern.
+ORM used are Entity Framework Core and Dapper